tencent cloud

 ADMIN SET FRONTEND CONFIG ("max_broker_concurrency" = "3");

 It is not recommended to export a large amount of data at once.
-The recommended maximum export data volume for an Export Job is in dozens of GBs.
-Oversize exports will lead to more garbage files and higher retry costs.
+The recommended maximum data volume for an export job is several tens of GB.
+Excessive exports can lead to more garbage files and higher retry costs.

-If the table data volume is too large, it is recommended to export partition by partition.
+If the table data volume is too large, it is recommended to export by partition.

-During the running of an Export Job, if FE restarts or master switches occur, the Export Job will fail and users need to resubmit.
+During the running of an Export Job, if FE restarts or switches to the primary, the Export Job will fail and require the user to resubmit.

-If the Export Job fails, the temporary directory __doris_export_tmp_xxx generated at the remote storage and the already generated files will not be deleted, users need to manually delete them.
+If an Export Job fails, the __doris_export_tmp_xxx temporary directory generated in the remote storage, as well as the already generated files, will not be deleted and need to be manually deleted by the user.

-If the Export Job runs successfully, the __doris_export_tmp_xxx directory generated at the remote storage, depending on the file system semantics of the remote storage, may be retained or may be erased.
-For example, in Baidu Cloud Object Storage (BOS), by removing the last file out of a directory through a rename operation, the directory will also be deleted.
-If the directory is not deleted, users can delete it manually.
+If the Export Job runs successfully, the __doris_export_tmp_xxx directory generated in the remote storage may be retained or cleared depending on the semantics of the remote storage file system.
+For example, in Baidu Cloud Object Storage (BOS), after the last file in a directory is moved away through a rename operation, the directory will also be deleted.
+If the directory is not cleared, the user can delete it manually.

-When the Export is completed (successful or failed), if FE restarts or master switches occur, some information of the Job displayed by SHOW EXPORT will be lost and cannot be viewed.
+When the Export finishes running (successfully or failed), if FE restarts or switches to the primary, some information of the job displayed by SHOW EXPORT will be lost and cannot be viewed.

-Export Job will only export data from the Base table, not the data from the Rollup Index.
+The Export Job will only export the data of the base table and will not export the data of the Rollup Index.

-The Export Job will scan data, occupy IO resources, and may affect the system's query latency.
+The Export Job scans data and consumes IO resources, which may affect the system's query delay.

 FE

-export_checker_interval_second: The scheduling interval of the Export Job scheduler, which is 5 seconds by default.
-It is required to restart FE to set this parameter.
+export_checker_interval_second: The scheduling interval of the Export Job scheduler, which defaults to 5 seconds.
+Restart FE is required after setting this parameter.

-export_running_job_num_limit: The limit for the number of running Export Jobs.
-If exceeded, the Job will wait and be in PENDING status.
-The default limit is 5, which can be adjusted during runtime.
+export_running_job_num_limit: Limit on the number of running Export Jobs.
+If exceeded, the job will wait and be in PENDING status.
+It defaults to 5 and can be adjusted during runtime.

 export_task_default_timeout_second: The default timeout for the Export Job.
-The default is 2 hours.
-It can be adjusted during runtime.
+It defaults to 2 hours and can be adjusted during runtime.

-export_tablet_num_per_task: The maximum number of tablets a query plan is responsible for.
-Default value is 5.
+export_tablet_num_per_task: The maximum number of shards a query plan is responsible for.
+Default is 5.

 Contact Us